Forres (1929). A small church, simple and dignified, in the centre of town, opposite Grant Park

 Our Lady & Saint Michael’s

 Dufftown (1728, 1825).
-Built near to the ancient foundation of Mortlach Kirk, Saint Mary’s is currently lined up for extensive restoration.
+Built near to the ancient foundation of Mortlach Kirk, Saint Mary’s is now open for worship after extensive restoration.

 The Sacred Heart

 , Aberlour (1909) – a small, simple and unpretentious church, overlooking the Speyside towns of Aberlour and Craigellachie